-The thermodynamics of thought: Soliton spikes and Heimburg-Jackson pulsesSeptember 12th, 2013 in Neuroscience /
+The thermodynamics of thought: Soliton spikes and Heimburg-Jackson pulsesSeptember 12, 2013 by John Hewitt in Medicine & Health / Neuroscience

 (Medical Xpress)—In the familiar rendering of a neuron, as in the image above, the so-called electrical spikes are usually depicted as short pulses.
 In reality, if the spike lasts for over a millisecond and its expanding front travels at 100 meter/second, then we are in fact talking about a physical disturbance that would extend some 10cm.
 Insofar as artists are informed by real neuroscience, and not fantasy, it also becomes necessary to insure that neuroscience is informed by real physics.
 In a recent discussion of brain activity maps, we made ample mention of the fact that this electrical disturbance is a multiphysical event whose full experimental signature is only partially accounted for by current models.
 A mounting body evidence now suggests an alternative, and more fundamental explanation—neurons and their membranes in particular, send signals to each other using sound.